jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/01-vietnam.md

 - salt
 - shells

-Tribute is sent annually to the Court of China.
-It does not have foreign trade with China, but trades with neighbouring Chan-ch'ong which is 10 days sailing away.
+Tribute is sent annually to the Court of China. **It does not have foreign trade with China**, but trades with neighbouring South Vietnam <!-- Chan-ch'ong --> which is 10 days sailing away.

 <!-- Notes.
 1) Down to the beginning of tlie Han dynasty (B. C. 206) Kiau-chi was a portion of Nan-